-Annual Goals to increase the number of children accessing dental care:

-By December 31, 2016 the number of children accessing dental care will increase by 410 over baseline
+- Annual Goals to increase the number of children accessing dental care: - By December 31, 2016 the number of children accessing dental care will increase by 410 over baseline - By December 31, 2017 the number of children accessing dental care will increase by 820 over baseline

-6 Appropriate care will be measured by current clinical standards.
+5 Appropriate care will be measured by current clinical standards.

-7 Baselines for these goals are from the 2013 "Olmstead Plan: Baseline Data for Current Care" Report.
-Annual Report on Olmstead Plan Implementation
+6 Baselines for these goals are from the 2013 "Olmstead Plan: Baseline Data for Current Care" Report.

-- By December 31, 2017 the number of children accessing dental care will increase by 820 over baseline - By December 31, 2018 the number of children accessing dental care will increase by 1,229 over baseline
+• By December 31, 2018 the number of children accessing dental care will increase by 1,229 over baseline